- Are you interested in being a foster carer and want to know more about what it involves?

-Does Communities Tasmania buy furniture or equipment for foster children?
+Does DECYP buy furniture or equipment for foster children?

-Education of children and young people in foster care?
+How are children and young people in foster care supported with their education?

-The education of children who come into care is often disrupted by their experience of abuse and neglect.
-This means that they have some difficulties with classroom concentration, participation, as well as having difficulty retaining information or following direction.
-Some children are unable to attend full time schooling or need alternative programs to help them integrate back into the classroom, form healthy relationships and build friendship groups.
+The education of children and young people who come into care is often disrupted.
+Sometimes this means they may have difficulties with classroom concentration, participation, retaining information, or following direction.
+Some children are unable to attend school full time or need alternative programs to help them integrate back into the classroom, form healthy relationships and build friendship groups.

 What is a Welcome Book?

-The Welcome Book can be a fun activity for you and your partner or children to put together!
+The Welcome Book can be a fun activity for the people who are going to be involved in the care of the child or young person to put together!

 Will I be paid?

-Carers receive a tax-free reimbursement for caring for a child and the rate of this is based on the age and needs of the child.
-The reimbursement covers reasonable costs associated with caring for an additional child.
-There is an expectation that any money received from Communities Tasmania is spent on the child, including providing them with pocket money.
+Carers receive a tax-free allowance for caring for a child or young person, which is based on their age and needs.
+The allowance covers reasonable costs associated with caring for a child or young person.
+There is an expectation that any money received from DECYP is spent on the child or young person, including providing them with pocket money.
 Carers may also be eligible for payments from Centrelink, however some of these are means tested.

 Do I need to have a car?

 Carers need to have access to a reliable vehicle.
-A foster carer, in most circumstances will need to be able to provide transport for children and young people to and from day to day activities (such as school) and other activities to support the developmental needs of the child as well as contact visits with their families.
-A child or young person may have extra needs such as medical and a reliable vehicle is needed for this reason.
+In most circumstances a foster carer, will need to be able to provide transport for children and young people to and from day-to-day activities, such as school, as well as visits with their families.
+A child or young person may also have extra needs and need transport to appointments, for example to meet their medical needs.
 Carers must provide and use appropriate car seat/restraints when transporting children and young people in their cars.
 Any vehicles must be registered and roadworthy.

 Can I choose the child or young person I want to care for?

-You can indicate a preference an age range of children/ young people that might fit best with your family and we will discuss this with you during the assessment.
-We will do our best to match a child to your family but need you to be as flexible as possible.
-We will give you as much information as we can about the needs of the children/young people but sometimes, we rely on you to help us build knowledge about the child and their needs.
+You can indicate a preference for an age range of children or young people that might fit best with your family, and we will discuss this with you during the assessment.
+We will do our best to match a child or young person to your family, but it is important that you are flexible.
+We will give you as much information as we can about the needs of the child or young person coming into your care, but sometimes we rely on you to help us build knowledge about them and their needs.

 I have been a carer with another organisation – can I transfer?